-OBJECTIVES Projected Title IIIB Update Start and End Dates Funded PD or C 4 Status 5 1.
-The AAA and Advisory Council on Aging Planning Committee will work with community members to review the Master Plan for Aging and "Local Playbook" developed by the California 0,00,2022 Continue Department of Aging in order to design a local planning process for developing age friendly communities.
-7/1/2022- 6/30/2023 The AAA and Advisory Council on Aging Planning Committee will lead a process to engage local leaders and enlist their support in the local planning efforts.
+OBJECTIVES Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status5 1.
+The AAA and Advisory Council on Aging Planning Committee will work with community members to review the Master Plan for Aging and "Local Playbook" developed by the California Department of Aging in order to design a local planning process for developing age friendly communities.
+7/1/2021- 6/30/2022 7/1/2022- 6/30/2023 Continue The AAA and Advisory Council on Aging Planning Committee will lead a process to engage local leaders and enlist their support in the local planning efforts.
 7/1/2021- 6/30/2022 Deleted 3.
 The AAA and Advisory Council on Aging Planning Committee will incorporate data from the 2020-2024 Area Plan and other data sources to review and understand the needs and gaps in services for older adults and people with disabilities.
 7/1/2021- 6/30/2022 Continue The Advisory Council on Aging's Planning Committee will work with the AAA to Include a question in the contractor monitoring tool to gather information of contractors' unmet needs and inform future planning of programs and services.
 7/1/2022- 6/30/2023 Revised 4.
 The AAA and Advisory Council on Aging Planning Committee members will develop an action plan for local initiatives.
 7/1/2021- 6/30/2022 Deleted 5.
-AAA staff and members of the Advisory Council on Aging will participate as members of the Master Plan on Aging "Local Playbook" subcommittees to assist in the development and implementation of strategies and initiatives.
-7/1/2022- 6/30/2023 PD New The AAA Program Manager will coordinate the activities of the Contra Costa County IMPACT Steering Committee and consultant(s) to facilitate the development of the MPA "Local Playbook."
+AAA staff, members of the Advisory Council on Aging, home- and community-based service providers, and other stakeholders will participate in a 12-18 month planning process, starting in October 2022, that will result in the development of the "Local Playbook," a plan with bold, innovative, equitable, and sustainable strategies and action steps to implement the vision of the Master Plan for Aging in Contra Costa County.
 7/1/2022- 6/30/2023 PD New